The Best Alternative to Microsoft Access in 2025

 Converting database objects takes the object definitions from the Access metadata, and then converts them into equivalent Transact-SQL (T-SQL) syntax.
 Take a look at this article for more information on migrating objects to SQL Server.

-Download a trial version of SQL Spreads and see how easy it is to connect to SQL Server and create user-friendly and secure front end applications for your data.
+Ready to make the switch?
+Download a trial of SQL Spreads today and see how easily you can create secure, user-friendly applications for your data—right from Excel.

 FAQs